 The PPE minor offers you an opportunity to learn to reflect critically on societally relevant topics from four different perspectives.
 The disciplines of governance, economics, history and philosophy offer you a mixture of disciplinary and interdisciplinary courses where perspectives on e.g. democratic societies, welfare states, governance models and economic trends will be combined with actual cases.

-Moreover, if you take the full minor, we also offer you the interdisciplinary course PPE Perspectives where you learn to reflect on the use of research methods and skills in interdisciplinary perspectives.
+Moreover, if you take the full minor, we also offer you the interdisciplinary course PPE Perspectives where you learn to engage critically with the different PPE perspectives and to write an interdisciplinary research paper reflect on the use of research methods and skills in interdisciplinary perspectives.
 You finalize the minor with the course PPE in Practice, which consists of doing a project for a stakeholder.
 So, we encourage you to come and join the full minor in the first semester.

 The Philosophy, Politics and Economics (PPE) minor aims to offer students an interdisciplinary approach to learn to critically analyze urgent societal themes in the public domain such as the welfare state, inequality, democracy and sustainability.
 The PPE minor is scheduled in the first semester, offering four thematic courses in the first block from participating disciplines, and two interdisciplinary courses in the second block.
 Students are expected to choose two thematic courses (out of four) in the first block and take the two interdisciplinary courses in the second block in order to complete the minor.